A distribution testing oracle separation between QMA and QCMA: Introduction

 \subsection{Overview of proof techniques}

 \paragraph{Quantum witnesses and containment in oracular $\QMA$} A quantum witness for any $\YES$ instance graph is any eigenvector $\ket{\xi}$ of eigenvalue 1 that is orthogonal to the uniform superposition over vertices.
 The verification procedure is simple: project the witness into the subspace orthogonal to the uniform superposition over vertices, and then perform one step of a random walk along the graph, by querying the oracle for the adjacency matrix in superposition.
 Verify that the state after the walk step equals $\ket{\xi}$.
 This is equivalent to a 1-bit phase estimation of the eigenvalue.
 If a graph is a $\NO$ instance, then there does not exist any vector orthogonal to the uniform superposition (the unique eigenvector of value 1) that would pass the previous test.

-If the graph has a connected component of $S \subset V$ and $T = V \setminus S$, then an eigenvector orthogonal to the uniform superposition of eigenvalue 1 exists.
+Whenever, the graph has a connected component of $S \subsetneq V$, then an eigenvector orthogonal to the uniform superposition of eigenvalue 1 exists.
 When $\abs{S} \ll N$, this eigenvector is very close to $\ket{S}$, the uniform superposition over basis vectors $x \in S$.
 Notice that this state only depends on the connected component $S$ and not the specific edges of the graph.
 Furthermore, the state $\ket{S'}$ for any subset $S'$ that approximates $S$ forms a witness that is accepted with high probability.

 \paragraph{Lower bound on classical witnesses} The difficulty in this problem lies in proving a \emph{lower bound} on the ability for classical witnesses to distinguish $\YES$ and $\NO$ instances.
 To prove a lower bound, we argue that any quantum algorithm with access to a polynomial length classical witness must make an exponential number of (quantum) queries to the adjacency list of the graph in order to distinguish $\YES$ and $\NO$ instances.
 This, in turn, lower bounds the time complexity of any $\QCMA$ algorithm distinguishing $\YES$ and $\NO$ instances but is actually slightly stronger since we don't consider the computational complexity of the algorithm between queries.